Managing Jet Lag While Pregnant: Tips for You and Baby

 Gradual Schedule Adjustment

-• Shift bedtime and nap times by 15-30 minutes each day.
+• Move bedtime and nap times by 15–30 minutes each day.

-• Gradually introduce meals according to the new time zone.
+• Gradually align meals with the new time zone’s schedule.

-• Keep your baby’s sleep environment consistent and comforting.
+• Keep your baby’s sleep environment consistent and familiar.

-• Stay patient and flexible; some days will be easier than others.
+• Stay patient and flexible; some days will go more smoothly than others.

 Light Exposure Techniques